 But not all office buildings are candidates for conversion.
 A feasibility study is required to assess the economic, aesthetic, environmental, structural, engineering and market viability for a successful conversion.
 Consideration must also be given to livable residential uses that range from apartment rentals and condos to attainable housing and hotels.

-In this Insight Article, we provide our perspective on key drivers and considerations that are shaping the transformation of commercial office buildings to livable spaces based on our experience leading more than 20 conversion projects completed, under construction or in design.
+In this Insight Article, we share our perspective on the key drivers and considerations shaping the transformation of commercial office buildings into livable spaces.

-Eroding tax bases due to vacant office buildings can be a lightning rod for adaptive reuse in downtown cores.
-City planners and local municipalities often greenlight office conversions far faster than new builds to secure a stable tax base.
-Tax incentives for market-rate and attainable housing also contribute to the benefits of repurposing commercial space and offer developers more avenues to realize economic viability.
+Eroding tax bases caused by vacant office buildings often become a catalyst for adaptive reuse in downtown cores.
+City planners and municipalities often greenlight office conversions more quickly than new construction to secure a stable tax base.
+Tax incentives for market-rate, rental and attainable housing further enhance the benefits of repurposing commercial space, providing developers with more avenues to achieve economic viability.

 These measures help municipalities realize their ultimate goals of returning residents to the city’s most vibrant places.
 Activating dormant commercial neighborhoods and reigniting downtown cores only happens with more densification.
 Existing office buildings are often near transit hubs and retail centers, making them an attractive option for livable use.
 Location is key and walkability is high on the list to command desirable units for future tenants.

-While each region and municipality has planning approvals and guidelines for such conversions, most cities in North America are offering incentive programs to drive economic recovery in the core.
-These incentive programs vary based on specific goals.
+While each region and municipality have its own planning approvals and guidelines for such conversions, most North American cities offer incentive programs aimed at driving economic recovery in their cores.
+These programs vary based on local goals and priorities.

 The UK announced a provision through Class O Permitted Development Rights.
-This provision removes the requirement to make a formal planning application as development is automatically deemed approved, with the exception of listed buildings of historic interest.
-These projects are provided with a certificate of lawfulness, usually prior to development, which enables them to be funded or mortgaged, and work can progress in very short timeframes.
+This provision removes the requirement to make a formal planning application as development is automatically deemed approved, except for listed buildings of historic interest.
+Projects receive a certificate of lawfulness, usually prior to development, enabling funding or mortgage arrangements and allowing work to progress within shortened timeframes.

 The location of the target building will have a dramatic effect on its suitability for conversion.
 The neighboring infrastructure is critical to the initial selection of a suitable conversion.